-1. Decides to recommend to the Assembly of IRENA to request the Director-General to submit a draft agreement on privileges and immunities to the Council for its consideration at its first session or as soon as possible thereafter;

-2. Decides to recommend to the Assembly of IRENA to request the Council to submit to the second session of the Assembly a draft agreement on privileges and immunities for approval and decision.
+- 1. Requests the Director-General to submit a draft agreement on privileges and immunities for the International Renewable Energy Agency to the Council for its consideration at its first session or as soon as possible thereafter; - 2.
+Requests the Council to submit to the second session of the Assembly a draft agreement on privileges and immunities for approval and decision.